 body else’s mannerisms

 like your optician, your vet

 Work is its own cure.
 You have to

 — Marge Piercy, For The Young Who Want To —

-Marge Piercy breaks down the pressures of society and how they view the act of writing, beautifully in her poem, and so I pass this on to all the young and budding writers who want to.
+Marge Piercy breaks down the pressures of society and how they view the act of writing, beautifully in her poem.
+So, I pass this on to all the young and budding writers who want to.
 No one will want to read your work unless you want to write it.
-So hold on to that desire and that passion, and go make something breathtaking with it.
+Hold on to that desire and that passion, and go make something breathtaking with it.